terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 module.exports = { MyFirstCdkAppStack };
 ```

+I want to point out that we don't have to keep a reference to the lambda we've just created.
+This is because we are passing `this` into the functions constructor which give the stack all of the reference it needs to keep track of the function.
+This goes against what we traditionally need to do in javascript, so it's important to know.

-If you are familiar with the CloudFormation definition of a lambda this will look pretty familiar.
-This will automatically bring in the code in the resources directory as the code for the lambda.
-Then we tell it the handler using `[FILE_NAME].[EXPORT_NAME]`.
+If you are familiar with the CloudFormation definition of a lambda this example will look pretty familiar.
+This will automatically bring in the code from the resources directory as the code for the lambda.
+Then we tell it how to locate the handler using `[FILE_NAME].[EXPORT_NAME]`.
 This is an extremely simplified example.
 You can add other properties to be more specific in your setup.

 Other properties include (but are not limited to):